Raven logo

 Git and backup tools work best when notes are files rather than rows inside an app database.

-Questions people ask before moving notes.
+Common questions before moving notes.

 What is note ownership?